To successfully do a demo, you need more than a great sales presentation.

 Buyers want to be led, and it is your job to enable a decision.
 This step of discovery and education enables healthy decisions.

 The ideal outcome of Step 2 is an agreed-upon list of success criteria that, if met in the presentation, will lead you to enter a negotiation.

 3. The Custom Demo or ‘The Sales Cycle Crescendo’

-Should be the ultimate proof-point.
-If the decision maker is not present… you are still at stage 2.
+The custom demo is the ultimate proof-point.
+This is where a decision begins to be made.
+If the decision maker is not present, you are still at Stage 2.